Multifractal spectrum of branching random walks on free groups: Preliminaries

 By Proposition \ref{T:LLT}, $\Psi^{*}$ serves as the rate function for the large deviation probabilities $\mathbf{P}(Z_{n}=x)$.
 The following lemma shows that $\Psi^{*}$ is concave on the interior points of its domain.
-For completeness, we offer its proof in Appendix \ref{app-pf-concave}.
+For completeness, we include a proof in Appendix~\ref{app-pf-concave}.

 \begin{lemma} The rate function $ \Psi^{*}(\xi) $ is concave on $\Omega$ and the following assertions hold. \begin{enumerate} \item For each $\xi \in \Omega$ with $\|\xi\|_{1}<1$, $\nabla \Psi^{*}(\xi) = \psi(s(\xi))$.
 In particular $\nabla \Psi^{*}( 0) =\psi(\ln R) $. \item For all $\xi \in \Omega $, $\lambda \mapsto \Psi^{*}(\lambda\xi) $ is strictly decreasing in $\lambda \in [0,1]$. \item Let $\xi \in \Omega$ be an inner point and let $h=h(\xi)$ be orthogonal to $(\psi_{a}'(s(\xi)))_{a}$.
 Then $\Psi^{*}$ is linear on the segment $\Omega \cap \{ \xi + t h(\xi) : t \in \mathbb{R}\}$. \end{enumerate}